iGaming17 min readMay 2026By · Banking Lead

 Typical terms:

 The higher onboarding time reflects genuine due diligence: credit committee review, legal agreement drafting, and AML/compliance checks that cannot be rushed.
+Operators who have never been through a Tier-1 bank application often underestimate the document depth required.

 Tier 2 — Specialist Payment Facilitators and PSPs